L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 A Single Visa Type — Three Distinct Use Cases

-• SMEs and founders opening new offices under the “new-office” L-1A category
+• SMEs and founders establishing new U.S. offices under the “new-office” L-1A category.

 Visa Type Typical Applicant Duration